-- A-5-7.3 The length of the track is given in terms of height of the opening, 4 in.
+- A-4-2.3 Jamb.
+The vertical component or member of an opening whether framed or not. - A.4-6.1 If the power operator is of a type that will not close under power failure, then the door must be disconnected from the operator and caused to close under fire conditions.
+This is accomplished by a listed release device activated by the closing system that then closes the fire door.
+If the power operator is to close the door under fire conditions, its logic circuit shall be such that upon a signal from the fire detection system, it shall close under power operation. - A-5-7.3 The length of the track is given in terms of height of the opening, 4 in.
 (102 mm) being allowed for the lap of the door, 4 in.
 (102 mm) for attaching the bumper and 1 in.
 (25.4 mm) clearance when the door is wide open. - A-6-4.3 A flame baffle may be an integral part of the hood or curtain and utilized where required to protect the opening. - A-6-6 The arrangements shown in Figures B-48, B-49, and B-50 are recommended to give the performance intended.
 Other arrangements acceptable to the authority having jurisdiction may be used. - A-7-1.6 When door assemblies are used for smoke or draft control, gasketing or reduced clearances may be required.
-See NFPA 105, Recommended Practice for the Installation of Smoke- and Draft-Control Door Assemblies. - A-9-1.2 Some chute doors, depending on location, may be required to have a temperature rise of not more than

-250°F (121°C) at the end of 30 minutes exposure to the standard fire test as described in NFPA 252, Standard Methods of Fire Tests of Door Assemblies.

-A-10-2.2 Shutters may be installed on the inside or outside of an opening or between jambs, but preferably on the inside or between jambs for ease of maintenance and protection from adverse weather conditions.

-A-15-1 Walls with openings have less fire resistance than unpierced walls.
+See NFPA 105, Recommended Practice for the Installation of Smoke-Control Door Assemblies. - A-9-1.2 Some chute doors, depending on location, may be required to have a temperature rise of not more than 250°F (121°C) at the end of 30 minutes exposure to the standard fire test as described in NFPA 252, Standard Methods of Fire Tests of Door Assemblies. - A-10-2.2 Shutters may be installed on the inside or outside of an opening or between jambs, but preferably on the inside or between jambs for ease of maintenance and protection from adverse weather conditions. - A-15-1 Walls with openings have less fire resistance than unpierced walls.
 Fire doors, shutters, and fire windows are designed to protect the opening under normal conditions of use, with clear spaces on both sides of the opening.
-When the opening is not used and combustible material may be piled against or near the door, window, or shutter, the designed protection cannot be expected.

-A-15-2.1 Fire doors, shutters, and windows are valueless unless properly maintained and closed or able to close at the time of fire.
-A periodic inspection and maintenance program should be implemented and should be the responsibility of the property management.

-A-15-2.1.1 Hinges, catches, closers, latches, and stay rolls are especially subject to wear.
+When the opening is not used and combustible material may be piled against or near the door, window, or shutter, the designed protection cannot be expected. - A-15-2.1 Fire doors, shutters, and windows are valueless unless properly maintained and closed or able to close at the time of fire.
+A periodic inspection and maintenance program should be implemented and should be the responsibility of the property management. - A-15-2.1.1 Hinges, catches, closers, latches, and stay rolls are especially subject to wear.